Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: Summary

 \section{Summary}

-We have found that the CEM spectra may be regarded, as M\"{o}ssbauer spectra: \begin{itemize} \item of a thick sample, if the X-rays coming from the source fall on the sample under small angle, which is still greater than what we usually call grazing incidence; \item of a thin sample, if the X-rays coming from the source fall on the sample perpendicularly and the condition (\ref{eq:ThinCondition}) is fulfilled. \end{itemize} These statements were verified for electron escape functions of a single exponential function, in cases where this approximation is inappropriate these statements may not be valid either.
-Furthermore, we may not regard the CEM spectra neither as a thin nor a thick M\"{o}ssbauer spectrum for angles between the two limiting cases.
+In this paper it was examined, how the CEM spectra may be calculated for thick tilted single or multilayer samples measured by CEM polarimetry in order to determine the magnitude and direction of layer magnetization with high accuracy.
+We showed, what conditions are to be fulfilled to justify the different approaches in evaluation: CEM spectra may be regarded, as transmission M\"{o}ssbauer spectra (except for the change of absorption to emission lines): \begin{itemize} \item of a thin sample, if the \(\gamma\) photons from the source are incident on the sample at a large glancing angle or perpendicularly and the condition (\ref{eq:ThinCondition}) is fulfilled; \item of a thick sample, if the \(\gamma\) photons from the source are incident on the sample at a small glancing angle, which is still greater than what we usually call grazing incidence. \end{itemize} These statements are verified for electron escape of a single exponential form.
+Furthermore, we may not regard the CEM spectra either as a thin or a thick M\"{o}ssbauer spectrum for angles between the two limiting cases, and in case of grazing incidence.
+We may use for calculations the equations: (\ref{eq:Ncems}) and (\ref{eq:JcemsSimple}) for intermediate angles (\(3^\circ\lessapprox\vartheta\leqslant90^\circ\)); (\ref{eq:Ncems}), (\ref{eq:Jcems}) and (\ref{eq:Tdefinition}) in case of grazing incidence and small glancing angles (\(\vartheta\lessapprox3^\circ\)).

-We fitted the experimental results according to the model based on considerations of this paper using the program FitSuite.
+We made numerous simulations and data fitting, using the FitSuite code, and we found good agreement between theoretical and experimental results.